MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/how-to-name-resources-by-using-qualifiers.md

 keywords: windows 10, uwp
 ---

-# Tailor your resources for language, scale, and other qualifiers
+# Tailor your resources for language, scale, high contrast, and other qualifiers
 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

-This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
+This topic explains the general concept of resource qualifiers, how to use them, and the purpose of each of the qualifier names.
 See [ResourceContext.QualifierValues](/uwp/api/windows.applicationmodel.resources.core.resourcecontext?branch=master#Windows_ApplicationModel_Resources_Core_ResourceContext_QualifierValues) for a reference table of all the possible qualifier values.

 <div class="important-apis" >
 <b>Important APIs</b><br/>